arup-group/osmox/README.md

         ...
 ```

-Outputs are written in geojson format as features with WGS-84 (EPSG:4326) CRS, so that they can be quickly inspected via [kepler](https://kepler.gl) or equivalent:

 ![isle of man floor areas](./readme_fixtures/floor-areas.png)
 *^ Isle of Man facility `floor_area` feature.
 Approximated based on polygon areas and floor labels or sensible defaults.*